rhiannonmcn/Harry-Potter-Quiz/README.md

 * The timer adds another dynamic layer to the quiz.
 * The time given is dependent on the level difficulty chosen (20s, 15s and 10s).
-* On the hard difficulty, the time left on the time countdown is added to the users score if they get an answer right, bringing in the users speed into the quiz.
+* On the hard difficulty, the time left on the time countdown is added to the users score if they get an answer right, bringing the users speed into the quiz.
-* Once the timer reaches 5 seconds it visibly turns a gold colour, and if the user's sound is on, it starts a 'ticking countdown effect' until 0, warning the user that their time is nearly up.
+* Once the timer reaches 5 seconds it visibly turns a gold colour, and if the user's sound is on, it starts a 'ticking countdown sound effect' until 0, warning the user that their time is nearly up.

 ## Sound